 The Law Offices of John E. MacDonald, Inc. excels in representing clients in white collar criminal defense cases and provides white collar criminal defense for our clients allegedly involved in cases where RICO, money laundering, and fraud may be at issue, and provides such representation at the investigative, trial and appellate court levels.

 If you are under charges for Bank fraud you need the services of an experience and aggressive Bank Fraud attorney.
-CONTACT US today for a FREE consultation with an experienced Fraud defense attorney.
+Call the Criminal Defense Lawyers of the Law Office Of John E. MacDonald, Inc. at 401.421.1440 today for a FREE consultation with an experienced Rhode Island Fraud Defense Attorney.

 Mail and wire fraud are often charges brought against individuals who cannot be charged with other crimes due to a lack of evidence.
 Wire fraud prosecutions, in particular, have been and are applied to many alleged criminal activities.
 Prosecutors often use these statutes as a back door into criminal cases that would otherwise be difficult to prove.
 It is important to have an attorney who knows how to defend against mail fraud and wire fraud charges.